 The cervical cap doesn't offer protection from sexually transmitted infections (STIs).

-An estimated 10 out of 100 women who've never been pregnant or given birth vaginally will become pregnant during a year of typical use of the cervical cap.
-An estimated 21 out of 100 women who've given birth vaginally will become pregnant during a year of typical use.
+An estimated 16 out of 100 women who've never been pregnant or given birth vaginally will become pregnant during the first year of typical use of the cervical cap.
+An estimated 32 out of 100 women who've given birth vaginally will become pregnant during the first year of typical use.
 This difference is due to the fact that the vagina and cervix are stretched by giving birth vaginally, which means the cervical cap may not fit as well.

-Inconsistent or incorrect use or an improper fit of the cervical cap increases your risk of pregnancy.
+Inconsistent or incorrect use of the cervical cap increases your risk of pregnancy.
 For example, you may get pregnant when using the cervical cap if:

 - The cervical cap becomes dislodged from the cervix during sex